-In principle, this term breaks the momentum conservation form of the MHD formulation.
+In principle, this term breaks the momentum conserving form of the MHD formulation.
 However, in practice, this seems to be a minor effect.
 Børve et al. (2004) argued that stability for linear waves in 2D can be safely reached even when not subtracting the full term but choosing $\hat{\beta} < 1$; e.g. they suggested $\hat{\beta} = 0.5$ to further minimizing the non-conservative contribution.
 However, it is not clear if this stays true for 3D setups and in the non-linear regime.
-Additionally, Børve et al. (2004) used a higher order kernel and therefore it is also not clear if that is still true in our case.
-As the results in our test problems seem unharmed by the possible violation of momentum conservation due to the formulation of the correction factor in the Lorenz force, we keep it in the form suggested in earlier work (e.g. Børve et al. 2001).
+Additional we do not use a higher order kernel as done in Børve et al. (2004), therefore it is not clear if their conclusions still hold in our case.
+As the results in our test problems seem unharmed by the possible violation of momentum conservation due to the formulation of the correction factor in the Lorenz force, we keep it in the form suggested in earlier work (e.g. Børve et al. 2001) i.e. $\hat{\beta} = 1$.